pairshaped/curlingio-docs/blog/2026-02-12-the-next-version-of-curling-io.md

 ## What's Next

 We'll be building this out over the coming months alongside the existing platform.
-Curling IO v2 isn't going anywhere - it continues to run and receive updates as usual.
-When v3 is ready and thoroughly tested, we'll transition everyone over at once - a clean, coordinated switch rather than a drawn-out process.
+Curling IO Version 2 isn't going anywhere - it continues to run and receive updates as usual.
+When Version 3 is ready and thoroughly tested, we'll transition everyone over at once - a clean, coordinated switch rather than a drawn-out process.
 We won't make that switch until we're confident everything is solid.

 We'll share more technical details as we go.
 Next up: a deeper look at how we're approaching the migration from Rails, and early performance benchmarks comparing the two stacks.